Tired of sitting on your couch without any new plans?

 Clear Creek Campground – 1 Hour 30-minute commute

 Located in Camp Verde, Clear Creek is a little known campground north of Phoenix.
 With room for tents and smaller RVs, Clear Creek’s beautiful cottonwood tree-lined riverbanks provide a shady escape from the dry Arizona heat.
 Clear Creek is your go-to spot when you’re looking for an authentic wilderness getaway, as you’ll find more songbirds, fish, and wildlife than fellow campers.

-#FrayLife Tip: Make sure you pack your wallet, the $18 per night fee is enforced stringently
+#FrayLife Tip: Make sure you pack your wallet, the $18/night fee is strictly enforced